Moorish architecture: Mosques

-Lastly, mosque buildings were distinguished by their minarets: towers from which the muezzin issues the call to prayer to the surrounding city.
-(This was historically done by the muezzin climbing to the top and projecting his voice over the rooftops, but nowadays the call is issued over modern megaphones installed on the tower.)
+From afar, mosque buildings are distinguished by their minaret towers.
 Minarets traditionally have a square shaft and are arranged in two tiers: the main shaft, which makes up most of its height, and a much smaller secondary tower above this which is in turn topped by a finial of copper or brass spheres.
 Some minarets in North Africa have octagonal shafts, though this is more characteristic of certain regions or periods.
-Inside the main shaft a staircase, and in other cases a ramp, ascends to the top of the minaret.
+Inside the main shaft a staircase, and in other cases a ramp, ascends to the top.

-The whole structure of a mosque was also orientated or aligned with the direction of prayer, such that mosques were sometimes orientated in a different direction from the rest of the buildings or streets around it.
-This geographic alignment, however, varied greatly from period to period.
-Nowadays it is standard practice across the Muslim world that the direction of prayer is the direction of the shortest distance between oneself and the Kaaba in Mecca.
-In Morocco, this corresponds to a generally eastern orientation (varying slightly depending on your exact position).
+The floor plan of a mosque is also aligned with the direction of prayer, sometimes even at odds with the orientation of the streets around it.
+Today it is standard practice that the direction of prayer is the line marking the shortest distance between oneself and the Kaaba in Mecca.
+In the western Mediterranean, this corresponds to a generally eastern orientation (varying slightly depending on your exact position).
 However, in early Islamic periods there were other interpretations of what the qibla should be.
-In the western Islamic world (the Maghreb and al-Andalus), in particular, early mosques often had a southern orientation, as can be seen in major early mosques like the Great Mosque of Cordoba and the Qarawiyyin Mosque in Fes.
-This was based on a reported hadith of the Islamic prophet Muhammad which stated that "what is between the east and west is a qibla", as well as on a popular view that mosques should not be aligned towards the Kaaba but rather that they should follow the cardinal orientation of the Kaaba itself (which is a rectangular structure with its own geometric axes), which is in turn aligned according to certain astronomical references (e.g. its minor axis is aligned with the sunrise of the summer solstice).
+In the western Islamic world in particular, early mosques often had a southern orientation, as can be seen in major monuments like the Great Mosque of Cordoba and the Qarawiyyin Mosque in Fes.
+This was based on a reported hadith of the Islamic prophet Muhammad which stated that "what is between the east and west is a qibla", as well as on a popular view that mosques should follow the cardinal alignment of the Kaaba itself, whose axes are aligned according to certain astronomical references (e.g. its minor axis is aligned with the sunrise of the summer solstice).